 [37] "youngest"

-• Each project has a root folder "./" which is the default working directory
+which is the default working directorygetwd()

-• Use the function getwd() to see the current working directory
+to see the current working directorygetwd()

-• "./" is the default working directory, e.g. the project’s root folder
+is the default working directory, e.g. the project’s root folder"../"

-• "../" moves one level up
+moves one level up"~/"

-list.files("./") # same level as getwd() (e.g. the root folder of the project)
+is the home directory of the current userlist.files("./") # same level as getwd() (e.g. the root folder of the project)

 list.files("~/") # home directory